UNRWA expresses 'deep appreciation' for India's continued support to Palestinian refugees | Education

 ''On behalf of UNRWA, I would like to express our deep appreciation for the Government of India for its continued funding to the Agency and its backing of Palestine refugees across the Middle East,'' Amer said.

-''It is thanks to the consistent support of donors like the Government of India that the Agency is able to provide vital services to Palestine refugees across the Middle East in the face of its continuing challenges.
-India did not forget us even during the pandemic,'' another senior official, who has served the organisation for several years, told PTI.
+''It is thanks to the consistent support of donors like the Government of India that the Agency can provide vital services to Palestine refugees across the Middle East in the face of its continuing challenges.
+India did not forget us even during the pandemic,'' another senior official, who has served the organization for several years, told PTI.

-UNRWA is facing an increased demand for services resulting from a growth in the number of registered Palestine refugees, the extent of their vulnerability and their deepening poverty.
+UNRWA is facing increased demand for services resulting from a growth in the number of registered Palestine refugees, the extent of their vulnerability, and their deepening poverty.

 It is a United Nations agency established by the General Assembly in 1949 and mandated to provide assistance and protection to some 5.6 million Palestine refugees registered with UNRWA across its five fields of operation.